jstoiko/raml-javascript-client/README.md

 ```

-Generate and use the client library in node
+Generate and try the client library in node
 -------------------------------------------

 Then go back to the root of this project and get cracking.